salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 /* Article 1 is created with tag 2 relationship */
 ```

-### Method/action substitution

-Routes MUST instead follow rules for the requested method/action in lieu of POST create rules.

 ## GET

 The identified resource MUST be retrieved and MUST be idempotent. i.e. MUST NOT